dolthub/dolt/clients/server/README.md

 ## Run
 ```
-# See flags for more options
+# See -h for more options
 ./server -file-store="/tmp/foo"
 ```